Olivia Wells

-Olivia Genevieve Wells (born 29 April 1994, in Melbourne) is an Australian beauty pageant titleholder who was crowned Miss Universe Australia 2013 and represented Australia at Miss Universe 2013 in Moscow, Russia on 9 November 2013.
+Olivia Genevieve Wells (born 29 April 1994 in Melbourne) is an Australian philanthropist and beauty pageant titleholder who was crowned Miss Universe Australia 2013 and represented Australia at Miss Universe 2013 in Moscow, Russia on 9 November 2013.

 Early life

 Wells grew up in the Bayside suburb of Black Rock with her family.
 Her primary and secondary education was completed Loreto Mandeville Hall.
 During her school years she excelled academically winning the Victorian Premier's Spirit of ANZAC Prize in 2010 and was accepted into the Kwong Le Dow Young Scholars Program at Melbourne University in 2011.
 Wells completed high school in 2012 and is a medical student at Monash University in Melbourne.
 After winning Miss Universe Australia 2013 she was forced to take a one-year intermission from her studies.

 Miss Universe pageant

 The Miss Universe Australia pageant was the first pageant Wells competed in; representing her home state of Victoria and was crowned Miss Universe Australia 2013.
 She beat out 29 other national finalists from all over the continent.
 Wells was an underdog in the lead up to the national pageant with betting odds at 51:1 for her taking the title.

 Wells represented Australia at the Miss Universe 2013 pageant on 9 November 2013 in Moscow.
 Although considered a favourite, she failed to place in the semifinals, ending Australia's five-year streak of consecutive placements in Miss Universe, from 2008 through 2012.